Faculty and Staff

 Professor of Cinema and Media Studies

 Carol Donelan teaches Introduction to Cinema & Media Studies, Film Genres, Film History I, Film History II, Film Noir and Cinema Studies Seminar, which focuses on classical and contemporary film theory.
 Her interests include melodrama and film noir as modes of visual storytelling for popular audiences and archival research on the history of moviegoing and film exhibition.
-Among her publications is a study connecting local history with national trends in film distribution and exhibition, Electric Theater: The Emergence of Cinema in Northfield, 1896-1917, and essays in The Routledge Companion to Philosophy and Film, The Oxford Handbook of Sound and Image in Digital Media, Quarterly Review of Film and Video and Film History: An International Journal.
+Among her publications is a study connecting local history with national trends in film distribution and exhibition, Electric Theater: The Emergence of Cinema in Northfield, 1896-1917, and essays in The Routledge Companion to Philosophy and Film, The Oxford Handbook of Sound and Image in Digital Media, and Quarterly Review of Film and Video.
+Her most recent essay, "Audubon Screen Tours: The National Audubon Society and the Making of a 16mm Network," is forthcoming in Film History: An International Journal.

 Jay Beck teaches Film History III, Contemporary Global Cinemas, American Cinema of the 1970s, American Film Comedy, Spanish Cinema, Rock ‘n’ Roll in Cinema, Film Sound Studies, and Sound Design.
 His research includes work on film sound, interdisciplinary sound studies, popular music studies, American cinema, Spanish cinema, genre studies, the Western, film technology, and radio studies.
-He has co-edited two book collections, Lowering the Boom: Critical Studies in Film Sound (with Tony Grajeda) and Contemporary Spanish Cinema and Genre (with Vicente Rodríguez Ortega).
-His current book project focuses on changes in film sound practices in the 1960s and 70s.
+He is the author of Designing Sound: Audiovisual Aesthetics in 1970s American Cinema (Rutgers 2016) and has co-edited two book collections, Lowering the Boom: Critical Studies in Film Sound (with Tony Grajeda) and Contemporary Spanish Cinema and Genre (with Vicente Rodríguez Ortega).
+Jay is also the founder of the Sound Studies Special Interest Group in the Society for Cinema and Media Studies as well as the American co-editor for the journal Music, Sound, and the Moving Image.

 Laska Jimsen teaches Digital Foundations, Nonfiction, Fiction, Animation and Advanced Production Workshop.
 She works across nonfiction forms from video documentary to artisanal 16mm filmmaking and animation.
 The people, landscapes, plants, and animals that populate her work include delicate specimens of the genus Dahlia, the horses and riders who inhabit an urban Philadelphia stable, silent bow hunters hidden in a snowy Minnesota arboretum, and an Oregon pioneer who plays the trombone when not trapping coyotes.
 Her films and videos have screened at festivals including Ann Arbor, Athens, IC Docs, and MadCat, as well as Los Angeles Filmforum and Walker Art Center.
 Laska was recently awarded a Minnesota State Arts Board Artist Initiative Grant in Media Arts for "Circles & Arrows; Matrices & Trees," an experimental 16mm light study, and a Jerome Foundation Film & Video Grant for “Deer of North America,” a video essay collaboration with filmmaker Jason Coyle that documents the contradictory and mythologized relationships between people and deer in the contemporary United States.